Table of Contents

 - Where do I go for further information?

 Yellow fever is a viral disease that is transmitted primarily by mosquitoes.
 Yellow fever can lead to serious illness and even death.
 It is called ‘yellow fever’ because in serious cases, the skin turns yellow in colour.
 This is known as ‘jaundice’.
-Yellow fever is a quarantinable disease in Australia.
+Yellow fever is a Listed Human Disease under Australia’s Biosecurity (Listed Human Diseases) Determination 2016.

 Yellow fever does not occur in Australia, however one of the mosquito species (Aedes aegypti) that can transmit the disease is common in the coastal regions of northern Queensland.